Linuxbrew is a fork of Homebrew, the macOS package manager, for Linux.

 Who Are You?

-Linuxbrew is maintained by Shaun Jackman, Piotr Gaczkowski, Maxim Belkin, and Jonathan Chang.
+Linuxbrew is maintained by Shaun Jackman, Bob W. Hogg, Piotr Gaczkowski, Maxim Belkin, Jonathan Chang, and Michka Popoff.

 Code is under the BSD 2-clause “Simplified” License.
 Documentation is under the Creative Commons Attribution license.

-Homebrew is a non-profit project run entirely by unpaid volunteers.
-We need your funds to pay for software, hardware and hosting around continuous integration and future improvements to the project.
-Every donation will be spent on making Homebrew better for our users.
+Linuxbrew is a non-profit project run entirely by unpaid volunteers.
+We need your funds to pay for continuous integration and the computer resources used to build precompiled binary bottles of your favourite formulae.
+Every donation will be spent on making Linuxbrew better for our users.
+Please consider donating regularly to Linuxbrew through Patreon.
+We appreciate your support and contribution, no matter the level.